mailslurp/mailslurp-client/README.md

 // send an email from a randomly generated email address
 // to send from a know address see advanced operations
 // sendEmailOptions must include recipients, subject and body
-// for more options see SendEmailOptions definiton
+// for more options see SendEmailOptions definition
 // { to: string[], subject: string, body: string }
 sendEmailSimple(sendEmailOptions: SendEmailOptions);

-// get the latest email in an inbox or if empty wait for one to arrive
+// get the latest email in an inbox or if empty WAIT for one to arrive
 // must provide either inboxId or emailAddress of an inbox you have created
 // for waiting on emails in non-empty inboxes see advanced operations fetchLatestEmail(inboxEmailAddress?: string, inboxId?: string): Promise<Email>;